-An early study that incorporated some of these conditions is by Weingartner [90].
-Examples of such kind of constraints can also be found in Syam [87] and Young [95], where the author mentions them without any experimental application.
+An early study that incorporated some of these conditions is by Weingartner (1963).
+Examples of such kind of constraints can also be found in Syam (1998) and Young (1998), where the author mentions them without any experimental application.

 In Table 3 we summarize the main contributions available in the literature on portfolio selection problems with real features.
 We classify them according to the real features considered and for the type of model (relative or absolute) in which real features have been inserted.
+References are sorted by year of publication.